Have an overexcited dog as your companion?

 Bed-scratching is a natural mother behavior in dogs.
-When your female dog is gearing up to have offspring, her bed-scratching activity will increase.
+Her bed-scratching activity will increase when your female dog is gearing up to have offspring.

 Reason 5: Natural Instinct

 To make a cozy pile of lodging, your dog’s wild counterparts scraped at mounds of twigs, mud, and fir.
-Burrowing and encircling relocated sticks, rocks, and vegetation into more comfy or consistent locations in the wild dog’s world.
+They were burrowing and encircling relocated sticks, rocks, and vegetation into more comfy or consistent locations in the wild dog’s world.

 The nest also functioned as a deterrent to attackers.
-Manipulation of the materials surrounding them could aid in concealment and make them feel less exposed.
+Manipulating the materials surrounding them could aid in concealment and make them feel less exposed.

-Tunneling under leaves and soil may provide a warmer or cooler environment for dogs to escape inclement conditions and high temperatures.
+Tunnelling under leaves and soil may provide a warmer or more relaxed environment for dogs to escape inclement conditions and high temperatures.

-The tunneling tendency is still present in many domesticated animals.
+The tunnelling tendency is still present in many domesticated animals.
 That’s why your canine makes a citadel out of his comforters.

 Reason 6: Anxiety Issues

-If your dog scrapes carelessly and then falls asleep, it’s likely that they’re merely doing it instinctively.
+If your dog scrapes carelessly and then falls asleep, likely, they’re merely doing it instinctively.
 If this is the case, there is no need to be concerned.